DVK-DEVOPS/DVK-Project/README.md

 # DVK-Project - What is it?
-The DVK Project is a mirror repository of Whoknows Variations for use during the 4th semester DevOps elective at EK(formerly KEA).
+The DVK Project is a mirror repository of Whoknows Variations for use during the 4th semester DevOps elective(2025) at EK(formerly KEA).

 The goal is to rewrite a legacy project using traditional DevOps tools and adhering to DevOps principles.

 The requirements to run this project will be reflected in the [requirements.txt](path/to/requirements.txt) which will be authored later.

+## The Legacy Project
+Peruse the documentation regarding running and installing the legacy project [here.](/legacy/src/README.md)

 **Below is the original readme file from the WhoKnows repository.**